SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 **Checklist item 10: SSL/TLS component**
 Source code folder for SSL component is gocd\base\src\main\java\com\thoughtworks\go\agent\common\ssl\: CertificateFileParser.java file's certificates() method generates a list of "X.509" certificates with "X.509" hard-coded.
 This "X.509" certificate is used for agent trust store using X500Principle in GoAgentServerClientBuilder.java file.
 GoAgentServerHttpClientBuilder.java creates HttpClient object with SSL certificate.
 GoAgentServerHttpClient.java file handles HtpRequest with closable-http-response in execute() methods, it also has close() and reset() methods to close http client.
+TLS is not found implemented in gocd.
+See https://www.globalsign.com/en/blog/ssl-vs-tls-difference/ for the difference between SSL/TLS.

 **Checklist item 11: Check authentication configuration component against CSRF attack**
 [AgentsControllerV6.java](https://github.com/gocd/gocd/blob/master/api/api-agents-v6/src/main/java/com/thoughtworks/go/apiv6/agents/AgentsControllerV6.java) is the main source code to allow users with administrator role to manage agents.